alexholcombe/MOTcircular/experiments.md

 ## Experiment: Concentric vs. peripheral
 Is the speed limit the same in the periphery, when not rotating about fixation?
+- See [theory](analysis/theory.md) for uncrowded stimulus choice and prediction
+- To eyetrack or not to eyetrack?
+Could include the flicker-revealer and appeal to past recordings of these participants..
+Or ask Chris to show me his code, pay someone to go through the trials and find those that must be excluded.
 - Use 2 targets, because less cognitive contamination, with different eccentricities so can have an exactly-comparable condition at fixation.
 - Downside of 2 targets is that when concentric you can occasionally group them.
 That will make concentric look better than it should.
 - We know the speed limit can't be a blur-limited limit because temporal blurring length is proportional to linear speed, not rps.
 So in periphery, looks really blurred yet speed limit doesn't go down much.
 (Ultimately temporal blurring predicts a tf limit but already shown that doesn't hit until 7 Hz, far faster than 2 rps).